bremen79/FighterDroid2P/README.md

 # Acknowledgments

 None of the above would have been possible without studying the documentation and the code by Team Encoder to add a second joystick, that can be found at https://github.com/Team-Encoder/A1AndroidControlFix.
 Given that they did not release a version of their software for the Yoga Flame and the Marvel vs Capcom 2, I wanted to do a port.
-However, while their approach might be better (that is with a smaller input lag because they rewrite the native drivers in C), it required too much background knowledge on Linux and Android that I did not have.
-In fact, emulating a gamepad in their approach requires to access a device that apparently not even an Android system app can access.
+However, while their approach might be better (that is with a smaller input lag because they rewrite the native drivers in C), it requires too much background knowledge on Linux and Android that I do not have.
+In fact, emulating a gamepad in their approach requires to access a device that apparently not even an Android system app can access, so they need to go around the Linux permissions.
 So, I decided to take an easier route, that might be enough for casual players (like myself!).

-Another very important source of information for me where the videos and software by The Code Always Wins, https://www.youtube.com/c/thecodealwayswins.
+Another very important source of information for me were the videos and software by The Code Always Wins, https://www.youtube.com/c/thecodealwayswins.

 Last but not the least, I want to thank the beta testers: